corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Eventually, you'll avoid the error in the first place.

 #### Try to solve problems yourself, only *then* look up the solution.

 Read lots of other people's code.
 I recommend [`ripgrep`](https://github.com/BurntSushi/ripgrep), for example, which is some of the best Rust code out there.

 #### Develop a healthy share of reading/writing code.

 Don't be afraid to get your hands dirty.
 What do you avoid?
 What do you run away from?
 Focus on that.
 Tackle your blind spots.
 Track your common "escape hatches" (unsafe, clone, etc.) to identify your current weaknesses.
 For example, if you are scared of proc macros, write a few of them.

 #### Break your code

 After you're done with an exercise, break your code.
 See what the compiler does.
 See if you can explain what happens.

 #### Don't use other people's crates while learning

-A shitty personal version is better than a perfect external crate Exception is probably serde and anyhow.
+A shitty personal version is better than a perfect external crate.
+Exception is probably serde and anyhow.
 Write the rest yourself as an exercise.